-We issued 992 thousand warrants in connection with a private placement of our common stock in April 2012, of which 133 thousand remained outstanding available for exercise at March 31, 2022.
-Each warrant gives the holder thereof the right to purchase one share of common stock at an exercise price equal to \$10.00.
+We issued 992 thousand warrants in connection with a private placement of our common stock in April 2012 with a ten-year contractual term that expired in April, 2022.
+Each warrant provided the holder thereof the right to purchase one share of common stock at an exercise price equal to \$10.00.
 The warrants were issued with an aggregate fair value of \$5.1 million.
+On April 24, 2022, 90 thousand warrants expired unexercised, resulting in a gain of approximately \$0.9 million.
+No warrants remained outstanding as of June 30, 2022.